hydrodynamicstability/statquotes/README.md

   - The zeroth problem.  *The American Statistician*, 52:  1-9.

+- "Unfortunately, much of the current work I see is neither interesting mathematics nor useful in practice.
+Worse, in its complexity, modern model building seems to drive away from the truth into a fantasy land beyond objective reality....I feel that the believability of statistical analyses is at an all time low.
+If we do not stand up and say something the field will vanish."

+  - Persi Diaconis (1998)

+  - A place for philosophy?
+The rise of modeling in statistical science.  *Quarterly of Applied Mathematics*, 4:  797-805.

 - "Using the data to guide the data analysis is almost as dangerous as not doing so."

   - Frank E. Harrell, Jr. (2001)